jmenglund/predsim/README.rst

       -g INT, --gamma-cats INT
                             number of gamma rate categories (default: continuous) -c PATH, --commands-file PATH
-                            path to output file with used SeqGen commands -s INT, --skip INT    number of records (trees) to skip at the beginning of the sample (default: 0)
+                            path to output file with used Seq-Gen commands -s INT, --skip INT    number of records (trees) to skip at the beginning of the sample (default: 0)
       -p PATH, --seqgen-path PATH
-                            path to a SeqGen executable (default: "seq-gen")
+                            path to a Seq-Gen executable (default: "seq-gen")

 License